Teya (musician): Biography

-Špirić provided vocals on the song "Bite Marks" for the video game League of Legends, released on 7 January 2025 in conjuction with the game's first thematical season of 2025.
+Špirić provided vocals on the song "Bite Marks" for the video game League of Legends, released on 7 January 2025 in conjunction with the game's first thematical season of 2025.
 The song was written by Alex Seaver of Mako and Sebastien Najand.
 She performed the song at the 2025 League of Legends World Championship final on 9 November in Chengdu, China.